Parsl/parsl/docs/devguide/design.rst

        trace(v)
     }

 Another consequence is that in Swift, a foreach loop that consumes results in an array need not wait for the foreach loop that fill the array.
 In the above example, the second foreach loop makes progress along with the first foreach loop as it fills the array.

-In parsl, a for loop that launches tasks has to complete launches before the control may proceed to the statement.
+In parsl, a for loop that **launches** tasks has to complete launches before the control may proceed to the next statement.
+The first for loop has to simply finish iterating, and launching jobs, which should take ~length_of_iterable/1000 (items/task_launch_rate).

 .. code-block:: python